chrisgrieser/nvim-recorder/README.md

 # nvim-recorder

-Simplifying and improving how you interact with macros in neovim.
+Enhance the usage of macros in Neovim.

 <!--toc:start-->
 - [Features](#features)